I was browsing the internet looking at recipes yesterday and found this one for a White Bean and Mushroom Ragout from Whole Foods.

 Add an additional 1 ½ cups of vegetable broth and a 15oz can of Fire Roasted Tomatoes, increase the heat to med high, and stir to combine.

 Now in a small bowl whisk together 2 Tbls of Whole Wheat Flour and 4 Tbls of Nutritional Yeast.
-Add 2 tsp of low sodium Tamari (or Soy Sauce) and 4 Tbls of Vegetable Broth to make a thick slurry and stir this in.
+Add 2 teaspoon of low sodium Tamari (or Soy Sauce) and 4 Tbls of Vegetable Broth to make a thick slurry and stir this in.
 This will help thicken the stew.

 Let that simmer until it thickens.
 If it still seems watery after 5-10 min or so, sprinkle on an additional tablespoon of whole wheat flour (in my case I used Masa Harina which is a Tamale Flour) and whisk that in.